alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-20-advice-to-those-who-wish-to-marry-but-cannot-afford-it.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Advice to those who wish to marry but cannot afford the expenses"
+title: Advice to those who wish to marry but cannot afford the expenses
-hijri: "Jumada Al-Awwal 05, 1442 AH"
+hijri: '1442-05-05'
-source: "Fatawa Shaykh Ibn Baz p.
-20/399"
+source: Fatawa Shaykh Ibn Baz p.
+20/399
 lang: en
-category: [marriage]
+category:
+- marriage
 note: false
-summary: "O brother!
+summary: O brother!
 Fear Allah and adhere to His Religion, and observe Sawm (Fast) as often as possible until you can marry.
-You should ask your Lord to grant you safety and steadfastness on what is right and to facilitate your affairs."
+You should ask your Lord to grant you safety and steadfastness on what is right and to facilitate your affairs.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: